department-of-veterans-affairs/vagov-content/pages/education/benefit-rates/post-9-11-rates.md

 We’ll also pay you up to $1,000 each academic year for books and supplies.

-### Other types of training covered by the Post-9/11 GI Bill
+### Rates for other types of training covered by the Post-9/11 GI Bill

 We’ll also cover payment for other kinds of training programs.
 We cover:
 - **Vocational flight schools**.
 We’ll pay up to **$13,986.72** for the academic year.